 I have always considered myself lucky that I have been surrounded, especially as a child, by a loving and caring family.
-I have fond memories of growing up, spending time with all of my cousins, aunts & uncles, and I was extremely fortunate to be able to have all of my grandparents around until I was an adult.
+I have fond memories of growing up, spending time with all of my cousins, aunts and uncles, and I was extremely fortunate to be able to have all of my grandparents around until I was an adult.
 My grandparents are gone now.
 And on this past Sunday, Oct.
-9, 2016, my Aunt Barbara DeGuilio passed away.
+9th, 2016, my Aunt Barbara DeGuilio passed away.

-Aunt Barb was more than just an aunt to me and my brother and sister.
+Aunt Barb was more than just an aunt to me, and to my brother and sister.
 She was a second mother to us, as we spent almost every single weekend of our lives in her company.
 Holidays were spent with her and Uncle Joe, and their two sons, Ricky and Jim, who were more like brothers to me than cousins.
-Summers were spent swimming for hours in their pool, and then sitting down for family meals at the large wooden picnic table in their back yard.
+Summers were spent swimming for hours in their pool, and then, sitting down for family meals at the large wooden picnic table in their back yard.
 And best of all were the family vacations that we would all take once a year, usually during Spring Break.
 I so looked forward to those.
 Those trips which we all took together sparked a love of travel in me.
-They made me curious to see the world and to explore as much as I possibly could.
+They made me curious to see the world, and to explore as much as I possibly could.
 And while I will miss Aunt Barb horribly, I also know that she will always be alive, in my heart, and I find peace in that thought.

-As I began my fourth, and last day in Cerveteri, the piazza outside of my B&B was being set up for an outdoor mass.
-This was the second, and final day of the Festa Patronale di San Michele Arcangelo, and the mass began the day’s festivities.
+As I began my fourth and last day in Cerveteri, the piazza outside of my B&B was being set up for an outdoor mass.
+This was the second and final day of the Festa Patronale di San Michele Arcangelo, and the mass began the day’s festivities.

-In another part of the piazza, they were setting up the Palo Della Cuccagna, a pole climbing competition which would take place later in the day.
+In another part of the piazza, they were setting up the Palo della Cuccagna, a pole climbing competition which would take place later in the day.

 I had decided to head back out to explore the part of the necropolis of Etruscan tombs that lay outside of the ticketed area.
 The map given to me at the tourist information stand showed where they were, so off I went.